nataliest/InsightDataEngineeringChallenge/README.md

 The RollingMedian object calculates rolling medians using min heap and max heap, which is a well-known algorithm for this purpose.

 The source code resides in /src/ folder; the folder contains:
-1) process_donors_data.py (main program),
+1) process_donors_data.py (main program)
-2) helper_functions.py,
+2) helper_functions.py
-3) rolling_median.py.
+3) rolling_median.py
 The latter defines a class called RollingMedian that allows for calculating the rolling median, as well as getting the total amount and the number of contributions streamed so far.

 Dependencies and packages:
 - pandas: http://pandas.pydata.org/

 Running instructions:
-- The project was written in Python 3;
+- the project was written in Python 3;
-- my system has both versions of Python, 2 and 3, therefore my run.sh file explicitly states which version of Python to run, i.e. python3 command.
+- my system has both versions of Python, 2 and 3, therefore my run.sh file explicitly states which version of Python to run, i.e. python3 command
-- Before running, install pandas (see dependencies above).
+- before running, install pandas (see dependencies above).
 Command:
 $ python3 ./src/process_donors_data.py ./input/itcont.txt ./output/medianvals_by_zip.txt ./output/medianvals_by_date.txt
 Arguments: program source code file, input file, output file (zip codes), output file (dates)